TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: INTRODUCTION

 \section{INTRODUCTION}

-Reconstructing an accurate dense map is crucial for tasks such as auto-cars navigation and mixed reality.
-Existing Simultaneous Localization and Mapping (SLAM) frameworks leverage segmentation neural networks to separate dynamic objects from the scenes, reconstruct dynamic objects and static background in different models.
-In addition, it always requires a pre-trained model from specific dataset to infer, which limits the application to new environment.
-Improving the performance of dynamic scenes reconstruction is significant.
+Reconstructing an accurate dense map is crucial for tasks such as autonomous vehicle navigation, robot operation, and virtual reality.
+Existing dense visual Simultaneous Localization and Mapping (SLAM) frameworks are able to track camera poses and reconstruct complete indoor scenes.
+However, these methods have always struggled with feature extraction and data association, which cause a serious perceptual aliasing problem \cite{cadena2016past}.
+Recently, SLAMs leverage Neural Radiance Fields (NeRFs) \cite{mildenhall2021nerf} to operate directly on raw pixel values without designing hand-crafted feature extraction, which omits the above difficulties of traditional methods.

-Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} recently attracts a lot of research interest.
-It can obtain more accurate color and density information by leveraging Multilayer Perceptrons (MLPs).
-Recently, there are a massive number of works which adapt NeRF to SLAM domain, e.g. iMAP \cite{sucar2021imap} applies a neural implicit representation to traditional dense reconstruction.
+NeRF has recently attracted a lot of research interest, which can obtain more accurate color and precise details by enrolling Multilayer Perceptrons (MLPs).
+Recently, a massive number of works adapt NeRF to SLAM domain, e.g. iMAP \cite{sucar2021imap} applies a neural implicit representation to traditional dense reconstruction.
 NICE-SLAM \cite{zhu2022nice} adopts a hierarchical and grid-based neural implicit encoding.
-However, NICE-SLAM requires to define the size of reconstruction scenes in advance and to provide a pre-trained model.
+However, it is required to define the size of reconstruction scenes in advance and to provide a pre-trained CNN model.
 Vox-Fusion \cite{yang2022vox} exploits octree-based representation and achieves scalable implicit scene reconstruction.
-The aforementioned methods can reconstruct high-quality map, however, all those works assume the scenarios are static or deem dynamic objects as outliers.
-Thus, all those works are not able to reconstruct the dynamic objects.
+The aforementioned methods can reconstruct high-quality maps.
+However, all these works assume the scenarios are static or deem dynamic objects as outliers.
+Thus, they are not able to reconstruct the dynamic objects.
+Naturally, NeRF-based methods are also extended to dynamic scenes marked by the algorithm named D-NeRF \cite{pumarola2021d}, then HyperNeRF \cite{park2021hypernerf} addresses the topological deformation problem in dynamic scenes.
+However, these works only focus on the mapping side, and directly utilize ground truth camera poses provided by the dataset.